 The great thing about Taiwan is that many of the activities you’ll want to do in the country are free.

-The only things I paid for in Taiwan was my bus trip around Taroko Gorge ($7.92) and my minivan tour of the Lotus Pond temples ($4).
+The only things I paid for in Taiwan was my bus tour around Taroko Gorge ($7.92) and my minivan tour of the Lotus Pond temples ($4), making my activities budget extremely low for my four weeks of travel.

 The Mid-Range Couple Budget

 Several years later, I returned to Taiwan, but this time with my boyfriend in tow.
 My budget had expanded over that time, too, and I was looking to stay in either private rooms in hostels or budget guesthouses.
-When it comes to transportation, Dave and I travelled across the island in much the same way as I had as a backpacker, but we definitely ate way more street food than I did before!
+When it comes to transportation, my boyfriend and I travelled across the island in much the same way as I had as a backpacker, and definitely still ate mostly street food!
 Activity costs were low once more.

 I didn’t stay in dorms while I was travelling in Taiwan this time around, but we did opt for a mix of private rooms in hostels and budget hotels.
 Here’s what the costs looked like for us (this is for the total cost of the room, rather than just my share):